Efficient Neural Controlled Differential Equations via Attentive Kernel Smoothing: Related Work

 \textbf{Interpolation and Path Regularity.} Significant efforts have focused on regularizing the latent dynamics to reduce NFEs, employing penalties on higher-order derivatives~\citep{kelly2020learning}, optimal transport~\citep{finlay2020train}, or stochastic end-time regularization~\citep{ghosh2020steersimpletemporalregularization}.
 However, since Neural CDE dynamics are multiplicative, the solver step size is still determined by the roughness of the driving control path.
 Standard exact interpolation schemes force the path through every noisy observation, resulting in high-frequency variations and large derivatives \citep{deboor1978, reinsch1967}.
 As the local truncation error scales with these derivatives \citep{hairer1993solving}, adaptive solvers must drastically reduce step sizes to maintain accuracy \citep{dormand1980family, morrill2022on}.
 Unlike prior work confined to deterministic interpolants, we propose explicit path smoothing via non-parametric kernels \citep{wand1994kernel} or Heteroscedastic Gaussian Processes \citep{rasmussen2006} to decouple integration cost from input noise.

 \textbf{Stochastic and Probabilistic Approaches.} Incorporating uncertainty directly into differential equations, Neural SDEs \citep{li2020scalablegradientsstochasticdifferential, kidger2021efficientaccurategradientsneural} extend the CDE framework with diffusion terms.
-While powerful, this necessitates complex stochastic integrators like Euler-Maruyama \citep{kloeden1977numerical}, significantly increasing computational cost.
+While powerful, this necessitates complex stochastic integrators like Euler-Maruyama \citep{kloeden1989survey}, significantly increasing computational cost.
 Probabilistic frameworks, such as Neural Processes \citep{garnelo2018neuralprocesses} and Spatio-Temporal Point Processes \citep{chen2021neuralspatiotemporalpointprocesses}, model data as unordered sets or discrete event intensities.
 Consequently, they either lack the explicit causal structure of recurrent systems or do not track the continuous evolution of signal values.
-In contrast to introducing expensive stochastic latent dynamics, we use Gaussian Processes solely as a robust smoothing mechanism to construct regularized control paths.
+Other lines of research address irregular sampling by employing Gaussian Processes as feature extractors or adapters before passing data to RNNs \citep{li2016scalable, futoma2017learning}, or by utilizing continuous-time interpolation and attention networks \citep{shukla2018interpolationprediction, shukla2020multitime}.
+While effective, these models operate primarily in discrete time after the initial adaptation phase.
+In contrast to introducing expensive stochastic latent dynamics or reverting to discrete RNNs, we use Gaussian Processes solely as a robust smoothing mechanism—relying on the optimal parameter estimation properties of GPs \citep{zaytsev2014properties} to construct regularized continuous control paths for Neural CDEs.